There’s no other way.

 However, keyword research is much more than only finding some combination of words.

-It’s about exploring them to understand how you leverage to rank better.
+It’s about exploring them to understand how you leverage them to rank better.
 This is what you can gather from the research:

 - search volume: you can see how much an expression is used every month.